 Marshall County REMC is a member-owned electric cooperative headquartered in Plymouth, Indiana.
 As a cooperative, Marshall County REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Electric Consumer, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Electric Consumer is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

+Add a switch and save!
 Members can help hold down the cost of electricity by managing their energy consumption with a load control switch.
 Energy management reduces the amount of electricity used in your home during peak periods (when it is the most expensive to generate).
-When periods of peak demand occur, Marshall County REMC can automatically signal your water… Continue reading.
+When periods of peak demand occur, Marshall County REMC can… Continue reading.